-CLASSICBANDS DOT COM said: "Linden Hudson co-wrote much of the material on the ZZ Top ELIMINATOR album." (end quote)
+CLASSICBANDS DOT COM said: "According to former ZZ Top roadie David Blayney in his book SHARP DRESSED MEN: "Linden Hudson co-wrote much of the material on the ZZ Top ELIMINATOR album." (end quote)

 Quote: David Blayney (ZZ Top stage manager for 15 years) said in his book SHARP DRESSED MEN: (page 227): "The song LEGS, Linden Hudson introduced the pumping synthesizer effect."

 See Linden in Wikipedia pages (search each page for Linden's name) at: